 It is important to understand that people who are blind or vision impaired want others to interact with them in the same manner as they interact with sighted individuals in the workplace, with a few considerations to the visual cues.
 Here are some tips that can facilitate positive interactions at work between blind, vision impaired, and sighted coworkers:

-Guide Dogs NSW / ACT have also prepared some great resources on assisting someone who is blind or vision impaired, these are available HERE.
+Guide Dogs NSW / ACT has also prepared some great resources on assisting someone who is blind or vision impaired, these are available HERE.

 Sighted Guide Techniques